RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 calculating a relaxed MP2 density results in a much better, qualitatively correct result (+0.1488).
 Orbital-optimized MP2 only marginally improves the result (0.151), suggesting that we have reached the limit of what can be achieved with second-order perturbation theory.

-Calculating a CCSD WF but with a linearized density approximation (calculated automatically by ORCA) at first glance offers no improvement (0.15610) over MP2, however, this arises due to the use of the linearized density approximation which is rather crude and far from ideal here.
+Calculating a CCSD WF but with the default density approximation (calculated automatically by ORCA) at first glance offers no improvement (0.15610) over MP2, however, this arises due to the use of the linearized density approximation which is rather crude and far from ideal here.
 Calculating an unrelaxed CCSD density results in considerable improvement (0.0979) while utilizing the option "density orbopt" reduce the value down to 0.0653.
 The "orbopt" CCSD density option in ORCA corresponds to a relaxed density but using the orbital-optimized CCSD method (OO-CCD).